Meet these fabulous educators.

 Audrey co-authored one of the first studies to have quantitative data comparing an outdoor preschool with a traditional preschool.
 This study highlights the effectiveness of a high-quality outdoor pre-primary education program and brings important quantitative data to the literature. https://files.eric.ed.gov/fulltext/EJ1225659.pdf

-Audrey was a partner in Outdoor Preschool Policy Action Framework (https://willamettepartnership.org/wp-content/uploads/2021/03/Outdoor-Preschool-Policy-Action-Framework_FINAL-for-web.pdf).
+Audrey was a partner in the Outdoor Preschool Policy Action Framework (https://willamettepartnership.org/wp-content/uploads/2021/03/Outdoor-Preschool-Policy-Action-Framework_FINAL-for-web.pdf).
 A group of experts across the country to helped build a policy action framework to seek licensure for outdoor preschools.

 Certifications